clearlinux/clear-linux-documentation/source/tutorials/multi-boot/dual-boot-win.rst

 #.
 Shutdown the Windows 10 OS.

 #.
-Follow the instructions to :ref:`bare-metal-install-desktop`.
+Follow one of these guides to install |CL|:

-#.
-After booting from the |CL| image, select the icon to
+   * *Desktop* version: :ref:`bare-metal-install-desktop`
-   launch the installer.
+   * *Server* version: :ref:`bare-metal-install-server`

-#.
-Click :guilabel:`Select Installation Media`.
+   a.
+In the :guilabel:`Required options` tab, choose :guilabel:`Select

-#.
-Select :guilabel:`Safe Installation`.
+      Installation Media`.

    #.
-Go through the remaining steps to install |CL|.
+Within that menu, select :guilabel:`Safe Installation`.

    #.
-Shut down your system and remove the USB.
+Go through remaining steps to complete the installation.

    #.
 Reboot.

 #.
 During the BIOS POST stage, press :kbd:`F10`, or the proper F-key for your
    system, to launch the :guilabel:`Boot Menu`.